Body Dismorphic Disorder (BDD) or dysmorphophobia affects about 1.7% to 2.4% of the population, this is about 1 in 50 people .

 In the DSM-5, BDD is now classified under the Obsessive-Compulsive and Related Disorders chapter.
 This is due to BDD and OCD commonly being diagnosed together .

-During the progression of this disorder individuals will spend significant amounts of time engaging in repetitive behaviors or mental acts.
-These behaviors are key features of the disorder and may include :
+During the progression of this disorder, individuals will spend significant amounts of time engaging in repetitive behaviors or mental acts.
+These signs of body dysmorphia are key features of the disorder and may include :

 - Mirror checking

 - Skin picking